Ethical Humanitarian and Development Practice in Urban Refugee Response

 Who are the instructors?

 Course designer and instructor Matthew Stevens has worked with refugees and migrants globally since 2008, from downtown Cairo to the Peruvian Amazon.
 Most recently, he served as Country Director for an INGO in Amman, Jordan, delivering online higher education to displaced youth.
-Course Director Johanna Reynolds is a global leader in the delivery of professional development courses for refugee response workers.
+Course Manager Johanna Reynolds is a global leader in the delivery of professional development courses for refugee response workers.

 Lessons Learned courses are built around rigorously designed educational simulations, adapted from the “IN-Simulation” methodology developed by Prof. Natasha Gill (TRACK4) and the innovative simulation-based teaching methodologies of Prof. Rex Brynen at McGill University.

 If, after paying for the course, you find you are unable to participate, Lessons Learned will be happy to reimburse the cost of tuition less a 10% administrative fee.
 Note that reimbursements can be processed until November 10th, 2019.
 Any cancellations made after November 10th, 2019 will not be reimbursed.

 Please note that we currently do not have the capacity to support visa applications for participants applying from outside of Canada.
 Instead, we are more than happy to discuss arranging a delivery of our course in your country or region.

 Stay tuned for our 2020 schedule of courses!

 We aim to release an annual schedule of courses for 2020 in the next few months, including international deliveries.

 If you would like us to schedule a course in your country, city, or community, please contact us at email@example.com to discuss how we can make arrangements.